 I have put together a few downloadable PDFs to get you started smoking meats TODAY.

-The first PDF shows you EXACTLY how I set up and use my kettle grill for smoking.
+The first PDF shows you EXACTLY how I set up and use my Weber kettle grill for smoking.
 There is a lot of detail in there about vent settings and temperature profiles.
 You can make seriously awesome barbecue with just a simple kettle and this PDF shows you how.

-The third PDF is an introduction to serious low and slow barbecue that shows you how to smoke beef ribs.
+The second PDF is an introduction to serious low and slow barbecue that shows you how to smoke beef ribs.
 I am using the same kettle based technique as in the first PDF.
 This PDF is meant to show you the power of doing the simple things correctly.
 Quality meat combined with salt, pepper, smoke and time is a powerful combination.